astral-sh/ruff/README.md

           The name of the file when passing it through stdin -e, --exit-zero
-          Exit with status code "0", even upon detecting lint violations
+          Exit with status code "0", even upon detecting lint violations --exit-non-zero-on-fix
+          Exit with a non-zero status code if any files were modified via autofix, even if no lint violations remain

 Log levels:
   -v, --verbose  Enable verbose logging